 Although a hard crust on your soil's surface can prevent many vegetables and flowers from breaking through, it doesn't deter quackgrass or mustard family weeds at all.
 If weedy mustard is flourishing in your garden, pull it up and plant closely related brassica crops such as broccoli, cabbage, cauliflower, and choy instead.
 They can push through crusty soil with ease.
 Replace quackgrass with a fast-growing grassy cover crop (such as rye) in fall, then till it under the following spring.
 The cover crop will loosen the soil and choke out the weeds.

 To aerate and lighten crusty and compacted soil, add compost.
 Prevent future problems by working your soil only when it's dry.

 Weeds That Signal Your Soil Is Sour

-Dandelions, mullein, sorrel, stinging nettle, and wild pansy all thrive in "sour" acidic soil (pH below 7.0).
+Dandelions, mullein, sorrel, stinging nettle (shown above), and wild pansy all thrive in "sour" acidic soil (pH below 7.0).